AMSC-24-25/matvet-team-10/README.md

-# MatVet-CG-feature-2
+# MatVet-CG-feature-3
-Matrix vector and conjugate gradient
+linear method solution with conjugate gradient to a sparse matrix.